-- be able to swim well in the sea - · dive when sea conditions are good - always dive and stay with a friend so there is someone there to help if you get into trouble - move to a different dive spot or dive another day if the conditions are not right.
+- be able to swim well in the sea - dive when sea conditions are good - always dive and stay with a friend so there is someone there to help if you get into trouble - move to a different dive spot or dive another day if the conditions are not right.

-Cockles (all species)

-Other names vongoles, sand cockle, mud cockle, mud ark
+Cockles (all species) Other names vongole, sand cockle, mud cockle, mud ark

 Scientific name: Katelysia spp; Anadara spp.
+Minimum legal size: no minimum.